 Clarien has been driven by the belief and by our purpose of helping clients navigate their future.
 This focus remains as important to us today as when the Bank was founded, our purpose is an intrinsic part of why we exist.
-Clarien is proud to help clients and their families to achieve their financial goals.
-From treating our clients fairly, handling their money and personal details with security, from treating our employees well, from contributing to our community funding programs.
+Clarien is proud to help clients and their families to achieve their financial goals by treating them fairly, by handling their money and personal details with security, by treating our employees well and by contributing to our community funding programs.

 These disclosures provide a detailed view of the capital resources of the Bank, the different components of capital risk and the Bank's risk management strategy.
-Clarien's approach to managing capital risk targets strong capital ratios relative to regulatory requirements, helping to ensure that Clarien is secure for current and future generations of clients.
+The Bank's approach to managing capital risk targets strong capital ratios relative to regulatory requirements, helping to ensure that it is secure for current and future generations of clients.